acsenrafilho/awesome-biomedical-analysis/CONTRIBUTING.md

 Go to your fork on GitHub and click **"Compare & pull request"**.

-Please include a brief description of your contribution and reference any related issues.
+Please include a brief description of your contribution.

+Finally, just wait until the repository administratiors to revise your PR.

 ---

 ## ✅ Contribution Guidelines

-* Keep code modular, readable, and documented.
+* Keep your contribution clean and consistent to the repository theme
-* Add examples or usage if possible (especially in `notebooks/`).
-* Follow existing coding style (PEP8 for Python).
-* Test your code before submitting (unit tests or demos).
 * Be respectful and collaborative.
 We're building this together!

 ---